ajdruff/mod-wp/README.md

 To safeguard against that potential loss of data, re-running setup under its default settings will result in errors warning that it will overwrite your already downloaded files or your already installed database and the installer will refuse to continue.

-If however, you simply want to re-install WordPress and don't care if your data or database is overwritten (maybe because you changed your mind and want to rerun setup using a different profile, for example) , then find the `$site[ 'reinstall' ]` option and set it true.
+If however, you simply want to re-install WordPress and don't care if your data or database is overwritten (maybe because you changed your mind and want to rerun setup using a different profile, for example) , then find the `$config[ 'reinstall' ]` option and set it true.
 Re-run setup and setup will overwrite your old files and database without throwing an error or prompting.